stevekirks/ollama-openwebui/TEST_RESULTS.md

 | 9       | 80.65s   |

-## Testing requests to Ollama in a Azure Container App on the A100 GPU (AUD$106/day (when continuously running)) infrastructure
+## Testing requests to Ollama in an Azure Container App using A100 GPU
+Ollama container running on: NC24A100 GPU, 24vCPU, 220GB memory (AUD$106/day (when continuously running)).
+Open WebUI container on: 0.5vCPU, 1GB memory.

 ### Summary of Observations